Field Notes: Bushveld

 Up until that point, the vehicle felt like a boundary that we were safe in.
 This moment didn’t feel as secure.
 It felt like that boundary didn’t really exist.
 We were at the mercy of something much larger than us.
 Thankfully, he was just curious and eventually went on his way.

-It’s a long way from Kansas City to South Africa, and by the time you get there, you’re tired and a little disoriented.
-Even before a game drive, just driving from the airport, you start to realize how quickly any sense of normalcy breaks down.
-There are elephants off the side of the road with giraffes not far behind them.
-Just a part of everyday life in this corner of the world
+It's a long way from Kansas City to South Africa, and by the time you get there, you're tired and a little disoriented.
+We split the trip between two lodges within the Greater Kruger: Tomo Safari Lodge in the Balule Private Nature Reserve and Senalala Safari Lodge in the Klaserie Private Nature Reserve.
+Even before the first game drive, just driving from the airport, you start to realize how quickly any sense of normalcy breaks down.

 That carried over into the first few game drives.
 Lions, elephants, giraffes, it didn’t really matter.
 If it was in front of me, I was taking the photo whether it was a good one or not.
 Some of the images are all right, and a handful are really good, but most of them aren’t.
 They’re just records of what I saw.
 At the beginning, the novelty of it flattened everything.
 I didn’t know what mattered yet, so I treated all of it like it did.